 The Australian drinking water guidelines (ADWG; NHMRC & NRMMC 2011) outline how we should protect drinking water in Australia.
-The ADWG recommends a 'catchment to consumer' framework that uses an approach based on preventive risk and multiple barriers.
+The ADWG recommends a 'catchment to consumer' framework that uses a preventive risk-based and multiplebarrier approach.
 A similar approach is recommended by the World Health Organization.